Python DataFrame API reference

 Yes

-A DataFrame with the masked_text (STRING) and detected_entities (ARRAY<STRING>) columns added, which contain the masked text and the detected entities, respectively.
+A DataFrame with the masked_text (STRING) and detected_entities (ARRAY<STRING>) columns appended, which contain the masked text and the detected entities.

 • Example